wagtail/wagtail/docs/reference/project_template.md

 Location: `/mysite/mysite/templates/` and `/mysite/mysite/static/`

 The templates directory contains `base.html`, `404.html` and `500.html`.
-These files are very commonly needed on Wagtail sites to they have been added into the template.
+These files are very commonly needed on Wagtail sites, so they have been added into the template.

 The static directory contains an empty JavaScript and CSS file.